 In this case, Veeam Backup & Replication performs the following operations:

 - On the tenant side, Veeam Backup & Replication removes the backup from the tenant Veeam Backup & Replication console and database.

 - On the SP side, Veeam Backup & Replication moves backup files pertaining to the deleted backup to the "recycle bin".

-- When the tenant performs the Delete operation with a backup file on the cloud repository in the Files node of the Veeam Backup & Replication console.
+- When the tenant performs the Delete operation with a backup file on a cloud repository in the Files node of the Veeam Backup & Replication console.

-Veeam Backup & Replication moves to the "recycle bin" only backup files of the VBK and VIB types.
+Veeam Backup & Replication moves to the "recycle bin" only backup files of the VBK, VIB and VRB types.
 VBM backup files are deleted from disk immediately.

-If the tenant plans to create off-site copies of backed-up data with a backup copy job, it should enable GFS retention settings in the job properties.
-This way, Veeam Backup & Replication will be able to protect backups created by the job against an attack when a hacker reduces the job's retention policy and creates a few incremental backups to remove backed-up data from the backup chain.
+If the tenant plans to create off-site backups with a backup copy job, they should enable GFS retention settings in the job properties.
+This way, Veeam Backup & Replication will be able to protect backups created with the job against an attack when a hacker reduces the job's retention policy and creates a few incremental backups to remove backed-up data from the backup chain.

-Without GFS retention settings enabled, the backup copy job will complete with a warning.
+If the tenant does not enable GFS retention settings for the backup copy job, the job will complete with a warning.
 In the job statistics window, Veeam Backup & Replication will display a notification advising to use the GFS retention scheme for the job.
-Please note that the warning is displayed only if the tenant backup server runs Veeam Backup & Replication 9.5 Update 3.
-In earlier versions of Veeam Backup & Replication, the warning will not be displayed, and the backup copy job will complete with the Success state.

 - Veeam Cloud Connect Service running on the SP backup server checks the configuration database to get the date when the backup file was moved to the "recycle bin" and compares it to the current date.
 This operation is performed regularly with an interval of 20 minutes.